Helperbird/website/src/features/cursor-control.md

 ---
 layout: templates/features.html
 title: Make the mouse pointer larger or smaller -  Chrome, Firefox, Edge, iPhone, iPad
+description:
-description: Increase the size of the pointer making  it easier to see and help you use your device more efficiently.
+  Increase the size of the pointer making  it easier to see and help you use your device more efficiently.
 It's particularly useful for those with a visual impairment.
-keywords:
+keywords: ''
-  Dyslexia software, Reader Mode for Google Chrome, speech to text for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
 twitterSocial: assets/images/graph/cursor.png
 facebookSocial: assets/images/graph/cursor.png
 featureTitle: Cursor controls